 1. Location – Best Place for Aeschynanthus

-First and foremost step to grow any plant is to decide its suitable place.
-If you have planted seeds for any plant without considering its location and waiting for blooms, you are not going to get fruit of your efforts.
+The first and foremost step to grow any plant is to decide its suitable place.
+If you have planted seeds for any plant without considering its location and waiting for blooms, you are not going to get the fruit for your efforts.

 Decide location first, grow plants later on.

-As lipstick plant is native of Malaysia, it grows best in warm and moist conditions.
-Basically, it is indoor plant and require damp and shady place where it feels more comfortable.
+As the lipstick plant is native to Malaysia, it grows best in warm and moist conditions.
+Basically, it is an indoor plant and requires a damp and shady place where it feels more comfortable.

-You can place your pot in porch, lounge or in balcony not facing direct sunlight.
-Hanging decorative pots in rooms or office with under saucer are best for vines.
+You can place your pot on the porch, lounge, or on a balcony not facing direct sunlight.
+Hanging decorative pots in rooms or offices with under saucers are best for vines.

 2. Lipstick Plant Soil Requirement

-- You can also use potting mix specially designed for houseplant but most of them need a light substance for proper growth as potting mix will be heavy.
+- You can also use potting mix specially designed for houseplants but most of them need a light substance for proper growth as the potting mix will be heavy.

-- If you want best growth, most advisable is to prepare your own potting mix by taking potting soil, potting mix and peat in equal proportions.
+- If you want the best growth, the most advisable is to prepare your own potting mix by taking potting soil, potting mix, and peat in equal proportions.

-- Compost, peat and potting mix in equal proportions also give best potting soil.
+- Compost, peat, and potting mix in equal proportions also give the best potting soil.

-Watering a plant at time adds to its life.
-Make your principle not to overwater plants specially indoors.
-Same is the case with lipstick houseplant.
+Watering a plant at a time adds to its life.
+Make your principle not to overwater plants especially indoors.
+The same is the case with lipstick houseplants.

 It does not require much watering.
 Check the plant before giving water.
-If top quarter of soil is dried, it is time to water it.
+If the top quarter of the soil is dried, it is time to water it.

-- Spring to summer is the time of growth, so be careful at growing season because plant does not need much water at growth phase or dormancy period.
+- Spring to summer is the time of growth, so be careful during the growing season because the plant does not need much water at the growth phase or dormancy period.